GustavoMelo40/flutterReduxAndFirestore/firestore_redux/README.md

 4) For iOS:

-    - Create an app within your Firebase instance for iOS, with package name com.yourcompany.fireredux.
+    - Create an app within your Firebase instance for iOS, with package name com.example.firestore_redux.
     - Follow instructions to download GoogleService-Info.plist, and place it into fire_redux/ios/Runner.
     - Open fire_redux/ios/Runner/Info.plist.
 Locate the CFBundleURLSchemes key.
     The second item in the array value of this key is specific to the Firebase instance.